All About Ocarinas

 Ocarinas are among the easiest instruments to get started with.
 You can play tunes in only a few days, even if you have no prior experience with a musical instrument.

-And how they sound!
+And listen to how they sound!
 Bright and happy, haunting and soulful, and everything between.

 They're also portable, durable, and very inexpensive.
 You can buy a high-quality "oc" that will last a lifetime for only $30 or $40.

 But which ocarina do you buy?
-Unfortunately, this choice isn't easy for a beginner.
+Unfortunately, this choice isn't easy.
 The variety available can be overwhelming, and ocarinas are notoriously un-standardized.
-It's not unusual to make a bad first purchase.
+It's not unusual to waste money on a bad purchase.

 Pick Your Shape and Material